srobinson0586/ttg-basic/1-python-programming/1.31_competency_8_test_eval/spec.md

    ("[]") is a valid expression.

 3. An expression preceeded by a unary operator is a valid expression.
    The valid unary operators are:
-   A. Negation ("-")
+   - Negation ("-")

 4. Two expressions joined by a binary operator is a valid expression.
    The valid binary operators are:
-   A. Addition ("+")
+   - Addition ("+")
-   B. Subtraction ("-")
+   - Subtraction ("-")
-   C. Multiplication ("*")
+   - Multiplication ("*")
-   D. Division ("/")
+   - Division ("/")
-   E. Exponentiation ("^")
+   - Exponentiation ("^")

-## Expression evaluation
+## Expression Evaluation

 Expressions are evaluated according to the standard order of operations:
-1. Expressions in parentheses are evaluated as a unit.
+1. Expressions in parentheses are evaluated as a unit
-2. Exponentiation.
+2. Exponentiation
-3. Mulitplication and division.
+3. Mulitplication and division
-4. Addition and subtraction.
+4. Addition and subtraction

 Division is always integer division (notated in Python3 with "//").